mjkonarski/mjkonarski.github.io/_posts/2017-07-10-how-to-avoid-inheritance-in-ruby.md

 We also achieved **high cohesion** (keeping the same logic together) maintaining **low coupling** (making classes loosely dependent on each other) at the same time.
 We can easily change the code responsible for engine or body not worrying about their clients, as long as we don’t change the interface.

-Doesn’t composition have any downsides?
+Does composition have any downsides?
 Of course it does.
 It tends to make the code longer, especially when it comes to injecting all the dependencies into the final object.
 You have to write additional boilerplate in order to store references, setup delegations and enforce correct execution flow.
 As a remedy you can use one of many [creational patterns](https://en.wikipedia.org/wiki/Creational_pattern), like *Factory* or *Builder*.

 For me the hardest thing in composition was to change my mindset in order to be able to think about problems in that way.
-What unexpectedly helped me to achieve it was playing with **Go**.
-It is a programming language that doesn’t have inheritance by design, but makes it possible to write code in an object-oriented-like way.
-It also contains features that encourage programmers to use composition.
+What unexpectedly helped me in this matter was playing with **Go**.
+It is a programming language that doesn’t have inheritance by design but makes it possible to write code in an object-oriented-like way.
+It also contains features which encourage programmers to use composition.
 Once I spent some time with it I suddenly realized that I became way more fluent in using this pattern.
 I'm going to describe it soon in the next blog post.

 ### Conclusion

-I gave you examples of three different approaches to structuring your code: inheritance, mixins and composition. **Inheritance** is the first choice for many programmers, but to me it’s extremely overused, makes code complicated and hard to maintain. **Mixins** seem like a smart and more powerful replacement, but in fact they are just a way to achieve implicit multi-base inheritance which can even increase code complexity. **Composition** is the most talkative, but at the same time the most straightforward and clear approach to maintain dependencies between classes.
+I gave you examples of three different approaches to structuring your code: inheritance, mixins and composition. **Inheritance** is the first choice for many programmers but to me it’s extremely overused, makes code complicated and hard to maintain. **Mixins** seem like a smart and more powerful replacement but in fact they are just a way to achieve implicit multi-base inheritance which can even increase code complexity. **Composition** is the most talkative but at the same time the most straightforward and clear approach to maintain dependencies between classes.
 It helps to keep them small, separated and easy to test.
 It’s my personal favorite.

-You have to remember though that object-oriented programming is just a convention that some programmers came up with in order to help other programmers to solve their problems.
+You have to remember though that object-oriented programming is just a convention that some programmers came up with in order to help other programmers solve their problems.
 Don’t be a slave to these rules.
 Choose the solution that fits your situation best.

-And after all keep in mind that:
+And after all, keep in mind that:

 > Designing object-oriented software is hard, and designing reusable object-oriented software is even harder. - Gang of Four